AGRIVOLTAIC INFRASTRUCTURE

 EUROPE

-Germany (1.4 GW deployed), France, Netherlands, Belgium active in agrivoltaic deployment with government support and utility partnerships.
+Germany (1.4 GW deployed), France, Netherlands, Belgium with growing agrivoltaic infrastructure.
+Proven technology demonstrating scalability.

 ASIA-PACIFIC